iceland2k14/ETH_Hunt/README.md

 # Requirements
 Need to have a text file named "eth_address.txt" containing the ethereum address to collide with.
-Python3 with libraries eth-hash, fastecdsa, bit
+Python3 with libraries eth-hash, bit, fastecdsa, gmpy2

 This script will run on python using multicpu.

+Fastecdsa library dependency is replaced by gmpy2 in version 2

 # Note
-fastecdsa library installation on python, on windows, may require to have visual studio build tools from Microsoft
+fastecdsa library installation on python, on windows, may require to have visual studio build tools from Microsoft. version 2 with gmpy2 is faster.

 # Run
 On Python3 Terminal, run using the command